What has changed – Underused Housing Tax (UHT)

 Changes starting with the 2023 calendar year

-- More Canadian owners would be included in definition of excluded owner
+- More Canadian owners are included in definition of excluded owner

 - Additional category in which affected owners may qualify for an exemption from paying the tax